-The Biloela region is home to one of Queensland's largest coal-fired power stations, and an area of significant coal mining activity.
-In addition to these coal resources, the area also has very significant wind energy resources which provide a long term future for energy supply from the region.
+The Biloela region is home to one of Queensland's largest coal-fired power stations and an area of significant coal mining activity.
+In addition to these coal resources it also has significant wind energy resources which provide a long term future for energy supply from the region.

-Epuron anticipates the project will involve 60 to 80 wind turbines with a tip height potentially exceeding 200 metres.
+Epuron anticipates the project will involve 50-60 wind turbines with a tip height potentially exceeding 200 metres.
 Each wind turbine will require access tracks for construction and operation, as well as underground and overhead powerlines connecting to a proposed on-site substation.

 The project will connect via a new substation to the on-site 275,000 volt Wurdong to Calvale powerlines owned and operated by Powerlink.

 Wind farms generate significant economic benefits for the local region during both the construction and operating phases.
 Around half of the capital cost is expected to be spent within Queensland, and local businesses will benefit from increased number of workers in the area.